-Ethnicity is collected for all pupils and records the ethnicity as stated by the parent / guardian or child.
-See paragraph 5.3 (a) and (b) above for further guidance on collecting data from a parent / guardian or child.
+Ethnicity is collected for all pupils and records the ethnicity as stated by the parent / guardian or pupil.
+See paragraph 1.2.3 above for further guidance on collecting data from a parent / guardian or pupil.

-Ethnicity is a personal awareness of a common cultural identity and relates to how a person feels and not how they are perceived by others.
+Ethnicity is a personal awareness of a common cultural identity and relates to how a person feels and not how others perceive them.
 It is a subjective decision as to which category a person places themselves in and does not infer any other characteristics such as religion or country of origin.

 The school must not ascribe any ethnicity to the pupil.
 This information must come from the parent / guardian or pupil.
 Where the ethnicity has not yet been collected this is recorded as 'NOBT' (information not yet obtained).
-If a pupil or parent has refused to provide ethnicity, 'REFU' (refused) is recorded and returned.
+Where a parent / guardian or pupil declines to provide ethnicity data, code 'REFU' (refused) is recorded and returned.

-The ethnicity code set reflects categories used in the 2001 national population census, with additional categories for Travellers of Irish heritage, Sri Lankan other and pupils of Gypsy/Roma heritage
+The ethnicity codeset reflects categories used in the 2001 national population census, with additional categories for Travellers of Irish heritage, Sri Lankan other and pupils of Gypsy / Roma heritage